SteeleND/CS361P1/README.md

-#Project 1: DFA
+# Project 1 Part 2 - NFA

-*Authors: Nathan Steele and Nathan Regner
+* Authors: Nathan Steele and Nathan Regner
-*Class: CS361
+* Class: CS361
-*Semester: Fall 2018
+* Semester: Fall 2018

 ## Overview

-Our program uses the fa.dfa package to setup a DFA machine, using a given text file, supplied as a command line argument, parsing strings from the file to verify they are part of the language, and moving along the machine.
+This program provides an complete implementation of the NFAInterface interface, capable of converting itself to an equivalent DFA.

 ## Compiling and Using
--Open a console
--Make your way to the directory containing the file.
--Use the following java command to compile the file:
-	javac fa/dfa/DFADriver.java
--Use the following java command to run the file, giving command line arguments for the textfile:
-	java fa.dfa.DFADriver ./tests/testing.txt

-This will then build the state machine, run through each string and then provide an output telling the users the outcome of the string, including accepted or not.
+To compile the project, run:

+`javac fa/nfa/NFADriver.java`

+You can then run the simulator with the following command:

+`java fa.nfa.NFADriver ./tests/p2tc0.txt`

+Output will be printed to stdout.

 ## Discussion
-Overall there was not a lot of challenges once we got a base of what needed to be done, and had the time to look over the handout a bit.
-We used the HashMap to manage states, as it needed to, and we implemented this in the DFAState class, fairly basic implementation of it, nothing really difficult on that part.
-The DFA.java was where the majority of our code was done, managing the functionality that we were going to need, and ensuring that it would handle the strings that we were testing on, as well as planning for different situations was the most difficult part.
-After some general logic building, we were able to move our code in a direction which ended up working out for us.

-The majority of errors were ironed out during writing of the classes.
-We didnt have any real large errors that we ran into as most of the setup was straight forward after we figured out what direction we wanted to take things.
-There were a few simple errors, such as null pointers or small syntax fixs.
-I(Nathan Steele) dont work in Java regularly enough, and ended up causing myself a few headaches, just based off syntax problems.
+For the most part, this project was straightforward.
+We were quickly able to develop the NFA class by copy-pasting most of our DFA implementation.
+From here, we implemented a simple breadth-first search algorithm in the toDFA() method.

+After getting our initial implementation working, we realized that we were not using the provided DFA class.
+Once we swapped our class out, we found several bugs in our toDFA() implementation.
+These bugs were caused by the following differences:

+* The provided DFA requires that you add start states after final states.
+  Otherwise, the DFA ends up containing duplicates.

+* The DFA class does not prevent you from adding duplicate states, unlike our original implementation.
+We relied on this behavior in our first implementation.

+Once we tracked down these differences in the provided DFA implementation, we were able to update our algorithm to deal with them.

 ## Testing

-For the majority of our testing we relied on the test files provided.
-Running from our personal computers, then running the final tests from onyx to ensure cross platform errors didn't occur.
-We did original test cases from IDE, but as we were wrapping up we tested everything on Onyx, as stated before, to ensure it was working.
+For the majority of our testing we relied on the provided test cases, however we did create several of our own.

+To make testing easier, we setup a maven project with JUnit.
+This allowed us to run tests within our IDE and quickly get feedback.